dogweather/forkful/content/en/rust/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?
-Working with CSV (Comma-Separated Values) files is about reading from and writing to plain text files that store tabular data.
-Programmers do this to enable data sharing between different programs, systems, or for processing large data sets in an efficient, human-readable format.

 ## How to:
 Rust, with its focus on safety and performance, offers excellent crates (libraries) for dealing with CSV files, with `csv` being the most popular.
 You'll also need `serde` for serializing and deserializing data.